 Many factors, such as the anatomy of your mouth and sinuses, alcohol consumption, allergies, a cold, and your weight, can lead to snoring.

 When you doze off and progress from a light sleep to a deep sleep, the muscles in the roof of your mouth (soft palate), tongue and throat relax.
 The tissues in your throat can relax enough that they partially block your airway and vibrate.

 The following conditions can affect the airway and cause snoring:

 - Your mouth anatomy.
 Having a low, thick soft palate can narrow your airway.
-People who are overweight may have extra tissues in the back of their throat that may narrow their airways.
+People who are overweight may have extra tissues in the back of their throats that may narrow their airways.
 Likewise, if the triangular piece of tissue hanging from the soft palate (uvula) is elongated, airflow can be obstructed and vibration increased.

 - Alcohol consumption.
-Snoring also can be brought on by consuming too much alcohol before bedtime.
+Snoring can also be brought on by consuming too much alcohol before bedtime.
 Alcohol relaxes throat muscles and decreases your natural defenses against airway obstruction.

 - Nasal problems.
 Chronic nasal congestion or a crooked partition between your nostrils (deviated nasal septum) may contribute to your snoring.

-Sleep apnea often is characterized by loud snoring followed by periods of silence when breathing stops or nearly stops.
+OSA often is characterized by loud snoring followed by periods of silence when breathing stops or nearly stops.
 Eventually, this reduction or pause in breathing may signal you to wake up, and you may awaken with a loud snort or gasping sound.

-People with sleep apnea usually experience periods when breathing slows or stops at least five times during every hour of sleep.
+People with obstructive sleep apnea usually experience periods when breathing slows or stops at least five times during every hour of sleep.

 - Snoring.
-American Academy of Otolaryngology — Head and Neck Surgery. http://www.entnet.org/HealthInformation/snoring.cfm.
+American Academy of Otolaryngology — Head and Neck Surgery. http://www.entnet.org/content/snoring-and-sleep-apnea.
 Accessed Aug.
-30, 2012.
+30, 2015.

-- Beninati W, et al. Overview of snoring in adults. http://www.uptodate.com/index.
+- Frey WC.
+Overview of snoring in adults. http://www.uptodate.com/home.
 Accessed Aug.
-30, 2012.
+31, 2015.

-- Beninati W. Treatment of adults with snoring. http://www.uptodate.com/index.
+- Frey WC.
+Treatment of adults with snoring. http://www.uptodate.com/home.
 Accessed Aug.
-30, 2012.
+31, 2015.

 - Puhan MA, et al. Didgeridoo playing as alternative treatment for obstructive sleep apnoea syndrome: Randomised controlled trial.
 BMJ.
 2006;332:266.